mildsunrise/jackpifm/README.md

 emitting it.
 This means a bit more load on the CPU and GPIO, and translates into **distorsion** in FM except when absolute silence is being emitted.

-On the other hand, it means lower latency and latency changes, less pitch changes and it's needed if you want to enable Stereo or RDS (see below).
+On the other hand, it means lower latency and latency changes, and less pitch changes.

+It's required if you want to enable Stereo or RDS (see below).

 ## Stereo